oznogon/gattaibushido-public/rules/03_basic_play.md

 The answer to this question is usually pretty obvious, but it requires acknowledgement, as it determines the Pilots' Strike Range base.
 If this is ever somehow in question, default to the side that put down the first Initiative card.

+### Are Your Robos Involved?

+Involving your Robos is awesome, both making for a cool story and giving you some additional mechanical advantages.
+If you are already piloting your Robos when the conflict begins, you must spend 1 point of Pit Crew for each Robo involved.
+If you start the conflict on your Robos, note that you cannot use the Summon action or activate their Summon Effects this battle.

 ### Determine Draws and Strike Ranges

 **Pilots:**